webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

   [It appears to be about 7% faster to use the offsets](../webgpu-optimization-step6-use-mapped-buffers-math-w-offsets.html).

-  It's up to you if you feel that's worthß it.
+  It's up to you if you feel that's worth it.
 For me personally, like I mentioned at the top of the article, I'd prefer to keep it simple to use.
 I'm rarely trying to draw 10000 things.
 But, it's good to know, if I wanted to squeeze out more performance, this is one place I might find some.
 More likely